 The vast majority of chatbots are designed to improve customer service.
 They do this by providing assistance and information quickly, personalising communication to a single customer, and improving response rates.

 Chatbots can answer questions from customers, give suggestions and streamline processes like online shopping by placing orders and giving regular updates on deliveries.
 Some chatbots, as we’ve seen, are more sophisticated than others.
-For instance, an Indian chatbot called Nikibot can order takeaway deliveries for people and book them taxis.
+For instance, an Indian chatbot called Nikibot can order takeaway deliveries for people and book their taxis.

 In the UK, a chatbot called Do Not Pay assists people who are looking to file complaints against parking tickets they’ve received, and Babylon Health’s chatbot actually offers medical advice.

-Do People actually like using Chatbots?
+Do people actually like using Chatbots?

 It might shock you to know that a number of studies have shown people prefer chatbots over humans or applications for certain tasks.